richmartin/detox/README.md

 edu.umd.cs.findbugs.annotations.Nullable, or android.support.annotation.Nullable) then the _with_ method will throw
 an IllegalArgumentException if you try to pass null.

 Often you want to impose constraints on the values of fields.
-For example, if the id field must be a positive:
+For example, if the id field must be positive:

 ```java
 @GenerateBuilder